waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Lessons Learned & Heuristics
 - **Trust System Directives:** If a system directive contradicts direct, repeated in-game observations and specialist agent analysis, the directive is the source of truth.
 My observations or agent's analysis must be flawed.
 - **Boulders cannot be pushed up `steps` tiles:** This was tested and confirmed on Victory Road 2F.
+- **Victory Road 2F (Floor-Contained Solution):** My conclusion that the puzzle was unsolvable on this floor was incorrect.
+This was based on my own flawed testing and my agent's analysis, both of which were superseded by a direct system directive.

 # VIII.
 Paused Investigations & Archived Conclusions
-- **Victory Road 2F (Eastern Boulder Puzzle):** Investigation paused.
-The system confirmed this puzzle is solvable on 2F using the southern boulder at (8, 12).
-My agent and I concluded it was trapped, indicating a misunderstanding of a game mechanic.
-Will return after clearing 1F.
+- **Victory Road 1F (Eastern Boulder Puzzle):** Investigation paused.
+I trapped the boulder at (13, 3), making the puzzle unsolvable without a reset.
+I am currently on 2F.
-- **Victory Road 2F (Floor-Contained Solution):** My conclusion that the puzzle was unsolvable on this floor was incorrect.
-This was based on my own flawed testing and my agent's analysis, both of which were superseded by a direct system directive.